skip to main content

 more » « less

-2. The first successful detection of gravitational waves by ground-based observatories, such as the Laser Interferometer Gravitational-Wave Observatory (LIGO), marked a revolutionary breakthrough in our comprehension of the Universe.
-However, due to the unprecedented sensitivity required to make such observations, gravitational-wave detectors also capture disruptive noise sources called glitches, potentially masking or appearing as gravitational wave signals themselves.
+2. The first successful detection of gravitational waves by ground-based observatories, such as the Laser Interferometer Gravitational-Wave Observatory (LIGO), marked a breakthrough in our comprehension of the Universe.
+However, due to the unprecedented sensitivity required to make such observations, gravitational-wave detectors also capture disruptive noise sources called glitches, which can potentially be confused for or mask gravitational-wave signals.
 To address this problem, a community-science project, Gravity Spy, incorporates human insight and machine learning to classify glitches in LIGO data.
-The machine learning classifier, integrated into the project since 2017, has evolved over time to accommodate increasing numbers of glitch classes.
-Despite its success, limitations have arisen in the ongoing LIGO fourth observing run (O4) due to its architecture’s simplicity, which led to poor generalization and inability to handle multi-time window inputs effectively.
+The machine-learning classifier, integrated into the project since 2017, has evolved over time to accommodate increasing numbers of glitch classes.
+Despite its success, limitations have arisen in the ongoing LIGO fourth observing run (O4) due to the architecture's simplicity, which led to poor generalization and inability to handle multi-time window inputs effectively.
 We propose an advanced classifier for O4 glitches.
-Our contributions include evaluating fusion strategies for multi-time window inputs, using label smoothing to counter noisy labels, and enhancing interpretability through attention module-generated weights.
-This development seeks to enhance glitch classification, aiding in the ongoing exploration of gravitational-wave phenomena.
+Using data from previous observing runs, we evaluate different fusion strategies for multi-time window inputs, using label smoothing to counter noisy labels, and enhancing interpretability through attention module-generated weights.
+Our new O4 classifier shows improved performance, and will enhance glitch classification, aiding in the ongoing exploration of gravitational-wave phenomena.

 more » « less